Blow Torch Mats

 How long should a professional-quality blow torch mat last?

 With proper care and storage, a quality blow torch mat from a reputable manufacturer should provide several years of regular professional use.
-Lifespan depends on frequency of use, temperatures encountered, and how carefully the mat is handled and stored.
+Lifespan depends on frequency of use, temperatures encountered, and how carefully the mat is handled and stored between jobs.
 Replacing your mat when you notice significant wear is a small investment compared to the potential cost of fire damage or property repairs.